This is a test site. The production site with full data is available at GBIF.org

 Description

 The Riparia dataset is an accumulation of surveys from riparian habitats, mostly Exposed Riverine Sediments (ERS), such as shingle and sand.
-A large proportion of the data comes from Environment Agency, Natural Resources Wales and Natural England projects - where contractors were employed to survey these habitats.
+A large proportion of the data comes from Environment Agency, Natural Resources Wales and Natural England projects, where contractors were employed to survey these habitats.
 Also present are data from studies conducted by Birmingham University.
 The vast majority of records are beetles and the data includes the method of capture.
+Records span a wide range of years, with the majority from 1997-2005

 Sampling Description